Battle of Gravelines (1558): Development of the battle

-The French used their artillery, and a chaotic battle was fought between the cavalry of both sides.
-The Spanish arquebusiers, who were better armed and trained, peppered the French cavalry.
-They then shot at the infantry sheltered behind the baggage train, creating great confusion among the French ranks.
-Egmont, at the head of his horsemen, decided to attack the French center with his cavalry.
-Biscay and English ships under Admiral Edward Clinton bombarded the French rear, causing numerous casualties.
-The outcome of the battle could not have been worse for the French: only 1,500 men had managed to flee; the rest lay dead or were taken prisoner.
-The lord of Thermes was taken prisoner.
-The French were forced to retreat to the border.

 Aftermath

 This defeat, coupled with the loss at the Battle of St. Quentin (1557), forced Henry II of France to make peace with Philip II in the Treaty of Cateau-Cambrésis of 1559.
 It was because of this treaty that Philip II married Elisabeth of Valois, daughter of Henry, while Emmanuel Philibert, Duke of Savoy married Margaret of France, Duchess of Berry, sister of Henry and daughter of King Francis I of France.